BishopFox/BrokenHill/docs/all_command-line_options.md

 ## --initial-adversarial-string <string>

-The initial string to iterate on.
+Base the initial adversarial content on a string.
 Leave this as the default to perform the standard attack.
-Specify the output of a previous run to continue iterating at that point.
+Specify the output of a previous run to continue iterating at that point (more or less).
 Specify a custom value to experiment.
 Specify an arbitrary number of space-delimited exclamation points to perform the standard attack, but using a different number of initial tokens. (default: `! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! ! !`)

+## --initial-adversarial-token-ids <comma-delimited list of integers>

+Base the initial adversarial content on a list of specific token IDs instead of tokenizing a string.
+This is intended to allow starting a test with the exact token-level version of specific adversarial content from a previous test against the same LLM.

+Example: `--initial-adversarial-token-ids '1,2,3,4,5'`

+## --random-adversarial-tokens <positive integer>

+Base the initial adversarial content on a set of this many random tokens.
+If token-filtering options are enabled (e.g. `--exclude-nonascii-tokens`), the same filtering will be applied to the list of tokens that can be randomly selected for the initial value.

 ## --topk <number>

 The number of results assessed when determining the best possible candidate adversarial data for each iteration. (default: 256)

+## --max-topk <number>

+If the tool, during a given iteration, finds that candidate filtering has resulted in zero candidates, it will increase the `--topk` value to (n * topk), where n is the number of times zero candidates have occurred.
+By default, this will occur without limit.
+Use the `--max-topk` option to specify a value which will cause the script to exit instead of attempting to include even more candidates.

 ## --temperature <floating-point number>